BettercareHealth/bettercare/nc/nc-7.md

 ## Case study 2

 A 5 day old male term infant is bathed in a cold ward.
 Afterwards the infant appears well but feels cold.
-A telethermometer reading over the right upper abdomen gives a result of 34 °C. The infant, which weighed 2400 g at birth and is clinically wasted, is rapidly warmed by placing it next to a wall heater.
+A telethermometer reading over the right upper abdomen gives a result of 34&nbsp;°C. The infant, which weighed 2400 g at birth and is clinically wasted, is rapidly warmed by placing it next to a wall heater.

 ### 1. Give 3 probable reasons why this infant became hypothermic.